 Yes, absolutely.
 Glucosamine supplements work in great favor for dog health if taken for the right reason and at the right dosage.
 However, some of these supplements tend to be lightly dosed so miracles should not be something you should expect your pet to experience.

-Furthermore, a vet-prescribed medication containing glucosamine along with chondroitin and MSM may actually be more preferable.
+Furthermore, a vet-prescribed medication containing glucosamine along with chondroitin and MSM may actually be preferable.
 Of course, this also depends on your dog’s age and current health status.
 Avoid those types of supplements that seem to contain additives that are not needed.
-Try to source out alternatives that are as natural as possible.
+Try to source alternatives that are as natural as possible.

-In general, levels of glucosamine in a dog’s body has not been shown to affect his liver overall.
+In general, levels of glucosamine in a dog’s body have not been shown to affect his liver overall.
 Whether taken in supplement form, as a medication, or in food, glucosamine does not contain any links to liver issues in dogs.

 However, if your dog does seem to be exhibiting symptoms of liver dysfunction, it is more likely due to other factors such as an anomaly in the liver itself, other illnesses, or it could very well just be the natural aging process.
 In any case, get your dog checked out by a professional vet for confirmation.